 Water conservation isn't the first thing you might think about on Thanksgiving Day.
-It’s estimated that to produce the food and prepare the meal, a Thanksgiving Dinner for eight requires over 40,000 gallons of water.
+To produce the food and prepare the meal, a Thanksgiving Dinner for eight requires over 40,000 gallons of water.
 Greeley’s Water Conservation Program has a few tips for you to consider when preparing and cleaning up holiday meals.

-- Thaw frozen food in your refrigerator or microwave and not under running water.
+- Thaw out frozen food in your refrigerator or microwave.
+Don't thaw under running water.
 Plan ahead and give your turkey 24 hours for each 4 to 5 pounds to thaw your turkey in the fridge.

 - Rinse vegetables in a sink or basin filled with water.
 A running faucet uses three to five gallons of water per minute.

 - Do not dump fats, oils or grease from cooking turkey down the drain.
 It can clog your plumbing system and harm the environment.
 Recycle grease and oil at the Household Hazardous Waste Center.
 It is located at 1311 N. 17th Ave and is open on Tuesday and Saturday from 8 a.m. through 5 p.m.
 The Center is closed the Saturday after Thanksgiving for the holiday weekend.

 - Use your garbage disposal sparingly.
 A better option is to compost kitchen waste.

 - Don't presoak utensils under running water, use a filled with water instead.